cyberbotics/webots/CONTRIBUTING.md

 ## Required skills

 You don't need to be an expert in robotics or software development to become a contributor.
-Depending on your skills, you contribution may address different parts of the Webots software:
+Depending on your skills, your contribution may address different parts of the Webots software:

 - Bug reporting: [A precise description](https://github.com/cyberbotics/webots/issues/new?template=bug_report.md)  of a reproducible bug is very helpful to us.
 - Technical English writting: [documentation pages](https://github.com/cyberbotics/webots/tree/master/docs).